-Audit Committee Member Education and Experience Harold S. Stephen - Chairman Mr. Stephen is a Chartered Professional Accountant, a former Licensed Trustee in Bankruptcy, and a former partner in the accounting firm of Ernst and Young.
+Mr. Stephen is a Chartered Professional Accountant, a former Licensed Trustee in Bankruptcy, and a former partner in the accounting firm of Ernst and Young.
 He has over 35 years experience advising companies in financing and capital restructuring in court supervised and informal reorganization proceedings.

 E. M. Blake Hutcheson Mr. Hutcheson has over 30 years of experience in the real estate services, investment and finance business.
 He is currently President of OMERS and CEO effective June 1 st , 2020.
 Prior to that, he was President and Chief Pension Officer of OMERS and Chief Executive Officer for Oxford Properties Group Inc., a real estate investment and development company with over 2,200 employees and \$50 billion in assets under management.
-In these roles, he has dealt with multiple complex accounting issues, several years of audits, statement preparations and has a strong working knowledge of financial reporting, tax, internal controls and accounting reporting. internal controls and accounting practices.
+In these roles, he has dealt with multiple complex accounting issues, several years of audits, statement preparations and has a strong working knowledge of financial reporting, tax, internal controls and accounting practices.
 Richard B. Carty Mr. Carty has a Bachelor of Commerce (Honours) Degree from Queen's University, a Bachelor of Law Degree from the University of Victoria and an MBA from Imperial College (London, U.K.).
 Mr. Carty has many years of experience working with audit committees and exposure to financial and accounting issues of reporting issuers, a life insurance company and a mutual fund corporation.
 Mark McQueen Mr. McQueen has worked in the financial services industry since 1993.
 Mr. McQueen is currently President and Executive Managing Director, Innovation Banking at CIBC.
 Prior to that he led Wellington Financial LP's growth from its inception as a \$7 million fund in 2000 to its current \$600 million investment program.